-We have, however, heard that people have had patchy responses and support via this route, so we’d recommend looking at other options too.
+However, once ‘shielding’ is paused on 1st August, this may not still be available.
+We have also heard that people have had patchy responses and support via this route, so we’d recommend looking at other options too.

 Check your local councils’ website to find out what services it is offering in response to the outbreak.
 Many also have helplines for specific issues, which you can contact via phone, email or contact form.

 Your GP, community nurse or main healthcare provider might also be able to point you in the direction of advice and support.